 The New York Public Library has released more than 20,000 high resolution cartographic works (maps!) for free, to view and download.
 "We believe these maps have no known US copyright restrictions."
 All can be viewed through the New York Public Library’s Digital Collections page and downloaded through their Map Warper.
 (Via) [more inside]

+How an obsessed explorer found and lost the world's oldest subway.
 "The Atlantic Avenue Tunnel was sealed in 1861, shortly after Brooklyn banned steam locomotives within city limits.
 Legend has it that the tunnel was reopened in the 1920s when it was used for mushroom growing and bootlegging, and in the 1940s when the FBI opened it looking for Nazis.
 But soon after, it was lost.
 In the 1950s two historians attempted to find it and failed."

 Visiting the Big Apple?
 "Don't ask a pedestrian where a certain street is.
 He is usually too busy to stop, and if polite enough to stop, won't know.
 No New Yorker knows anything about New York."
 And another kind reminder: "Don't gape at women smoking cigarettes in restaurants.
 They are harmless and respectable, notwithstanding and nevertheless.
 They are also smart."
 Advice from Valentine’s City of New York: A Guide Book, published in 1920. [more inside]

 Because the film is a period piece, The Godfather actually presents a fascinating record of what 1940s-era New York City locations still existed in the early-1970s.
 Sadly, many of them are now gone.
 What still remains?
 Let’s take a closer look.